matrixorigin/matrix-light-reid/README.md

 ## Matrix Light ReID

-This ia a ReID training framework based on [mmcls](https://github.com/open-mmlab/mmclassification), which supports both ResNet family backbones and mobile level backbones.
+This is a Person-ReID training framework based on [mmcls](https://github.com/open-mmlab/mmclassification), which supports both ResNet family backbones and mobile level backbones, with modular design.

+We also support network searching to find best accuracy-latency tradeoff, for lightweight models.

 ## Performance